Parameterized Complexity of Simultaneous Planarity: Introduction

-In this work, we explore the parameterized complexity of \SEFE.
+} In this work, we explore the parameterized complexity of \SEFE.
 In \Cref{sec:unionParameters}, we consider parameters of the \emph{union graph} $\GU = \G1 \cup \dots \cup \G{k}$.
 We show that \SEFE is FPT with respect to $k$ plus the vertex cover number or the feedback edge set number of \GU.
 Additionally, we prove intractability for \SEFE parameterized by the twin cover number of \GU.
-In \Cref{sec:sharedParameters}, we turn to parameters of the shared graph $G$.
-We consider as parameters the vertex cover number $\vc(G)$, the feedback edge set number $\fes(G)$, the number of connected components $\shc (G)$, the number of cutvertices $\cv(G)$, the maximum number of degree-1 neighbors~\Do in $G$, the maximum degree $\Delta$ of $G$, the maximum degree \Di among all input graphs, and the maximum degree \DU of the union graph.
+In \Cref{sec:sharedParameters}, we turn to parameters of the shared graph~$G$.
+We consider as parameters the vertex cover number $\vc(G)$, the feedback edge set number $\fes(G)$, the number of connected components $\shc (G)$, the number of cutvertices $\cv(G)$, the maximum number of degree-1 neighbors~\Do in $G$, the maximum degree $\Delta$ of $G$, the maximum degree~\Di among all input graphs, and the maximum degree \DU of the union graph.
 For the latter four parameters, note that $\Do \leq \Delta \leq \Di \leq \DU$. \Cref{fig:Table1} gives an overview over these parameters together with their individual and pairwise tractabilities.
 In \Cref{sec:maxdeg}, we show that \SEFE is NP-complete even if the shared graph is a tree with maximum degree~4.
 This allows us to conclude that most parameters and their combinations are intractable.
 The only exceptions are due to the FPT-algorithms from \Cref{sec:shared-vc} for $\vc(G) + \Do$ and from \Cref{sec:cvMaxDeg} for $\cv(G) + \Delta$.
-Due to space constraints, proofs for statements marked with a star are deferred to the full version~\cite{Fink23}.